Part of sentences & Five Basic Sentence Patterns.

 “The new couch” is what Jean has become.

-in grammar, an object is noun, pronoun or noun phrase on verb perform the action.
+in grammar, an object is a noun, pronoun or noun phrase on a verb performs the action.
 It falls at the end of a sentence.

 - direct object.